doctorfree/MusicPlayerPlus/README.md

 ### Optional features:

-Optional features can be enable by specifying them during configure.
+Optional features can be enabled by specifying them during configure.
 For example, to enable visualizer run `./configure --enable-visualizer`.

 Additional details can be found in the INSTALL file.